-Food Panda’s investors Rocket Internet have been struggling to find a buyer for the startup.
-The rumors (do we still trust them? 🙂 ) are, there are no buyers even at a price of USD 10 million.
+Food Panda’s investors Rocket Internet have struggled to find a buyer for the startup.
+The rumours (do we still trust them? 🙂 ) are – there are no buyers even at a price of USD 10 million.

-Tiny owl’s story is a stuff of legends.
-They hired.
-Then fired employees in bulk without giving them proper notices (as alleged by employees).
+Their nearest rival Tiny owl’s story is a stuff of legends.
+They hired – then fired employees in bulk without giving them proper notices (as alleged by employees).

-The employees gheroed their directors and kept them as captives till they were assured salaries.
+The employees gheroed their directors and kept them as captives until they were assured salaries.